robusta-dev/robusta/docs/tutorials/alert-custom-enrichment.rst

 **Implementation**:

-Add external links to your alerts, like documentation pages.
-In this example, we add links to the alert ``KubeContainerCPURequestAlert`` that we created in a previous tutorial.
+In this example, we add links to the alert ``KubeContainerCPURequestAlert`` that we created in a :ref:`previous tutorial <Create Custom Prometheus Alerts>`.

 Add the following YAML to the ``customPlaybooks`` Helm value and :ref:`update Robusta <Simple Upgrade>`.